Is OpenAI’s Chat GPT-4 Advancing the Healthcare Industry?

 Automating Medical Records and Prescriptions

 GPT-4 could streamline much of the tedious administrative tasks currently performed by hand in the medical field.
 This would allow the doctor more time to devote to patient care, including diagnosis and treatment.
 In addition, the chatbot has the potential to lessen the prevalence of diagnostic and prescribing blunders resulting from human error.
+For example, GPT -4 can be used to analyze a customer’s medical records and weight loss history to determine if they’d be a suitable candidate for a Wegovy prescription or a gut health product to assist in their weight loss program.
+However, the final step would require approval from a healthcare practitioner to determine whether a prescription is suitable.

 Patient records and prescriptions could also be automatically generated with the help of GPT-4.
 Faster and more accurate than humanly possible medical records can now be created with the help of this technology.
 As a result, doctors may spend less time on administrative tasks and more time caring for patients.